BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT's sends a GetResp.
+1. The EUT sends a GetResp.

-2. The GetResp contains a single req_path_results element.
-The requested_path_results has no errors, has a requested_path equal to 'Device.LocalAgent.', and a set of resolved_path_results elements.
-One contains a resolved_path of 'Device.LocalAgent.', and a number result_params elements contain keys and values of the parameters of 'Device.LocalAgent.'.
-Additional resolved_path_results exist for each of the sub-objects of Device.LocalAgent., with result_params containing the keys and values of each sub-object's parameters.
+2. The GetResp contains a single `req_path_results` element.
+The `requested_path_results` has no errors, has a `requested_path` equal to 'Device.LocalAgent.', and a set of `resolved_path_results` elements.
+One contains a `resolved_path` of 'Device.LocalAgent.', and a number of `result_params` elements contain keys and values of the parameters of 'Device.LocalAgent.'.
+Additional `resolved_path_results` exist for each of the sub-objects of Device.LocalAgent., with `result_params` containing the keys and values of each sub-object's parameters.

-3. The keys of all result_params elements are relative paths.
+3. The keys of all `result_params` elements are relative paths.

 ## 1.40 Get message with object instance path